robert-ciro/robert-ciro/README.md

-### Hola 🙋‍♂️, my name is Robert, My mission as a software engineer is to endeavor to solve problems, but give my contributions in identifying the challenge you face with.
+### Hola 🙋‍♂️, my name is Robert, My mission as a software engineer is to endeavor to solve problems, and give my contributions in identifying the challenge you face with.
 As a professional, I pledge to provide the right or better way in which it might operate.
 ### To sum up, I want to make things that make a difference

 ## Some facts about me: